 The Native American Ghost Dance movement swept across reservations in 1889 and 1890 as a last gasp, a final, desperate prayer for the old ways to return, for whites to disappear, for the buffalo to again roam the Plains, for the many lost Native children and elders, women and men killed, to again join their people.

 The aboriginal cultures of North America were built on thousands of years of communion and harmony with Nature.
 Tribes hearkened to Nature, to heaven and earth, in their hopes and dreams.
 It is not surprising that the Ghost Dance, one of the last vestiges of their traditional lifestyle, sought the power of Nature to help them.
 It represents a beautiful and heartbreaking ritual of human struggle.

-Historians agree unequivocally that over several centuries, Native American civilization experienced a holocaust brought by European disease, war, genocide, imprisonment, an institutional attack on their family units, loss of land, decimation of the natural species that they depended upon for survival, and even annihilation of their language and religion.
+Over several centuries, Native American civilization experienced the worst holocaust in human history brought by European disease, war, genocide, imprisonment, an institutional attack on their family units, loss of land, decimation of the natural species that they depended upon for survival, and even annihilation of their language and religion.

 By the 1880s, Native Americans had reached the low point of their civilizations.
 All tribes had been defeated and imprisoned on reservations, the majority of their populations killed by disease, warfare, or genocide, their elders were dying, and their children were taken away and put in white boarding schools.
 All semblance of their former lifestyles and traditions had been destroyed.
 From these ashes of defeat and despair, came a last gasp of hope, of resilience, in the form of the Ghost Dance.